gomorpheus/morpheus-docs/integration_guides/IdentityManagement/AzureAD.rst

    * It is recommended that this role contains no permissions, which ensures that anyone who authenticates gets no access

 #.
 Under the ``Role Azure Group Mappings`` secton, you will see role names listed.
 Next to these are text boxes with ``Assertion Attribute Mappings`` inside.
 Enter group object IDs from Azure into these text boxes.
-This will map the Azure AD groups to specific roles in Morpheus
+This will map the Azure AD groups to specific roles in |morpheus|
 #.
 Finally, click ``Save Changes`` at the bottom of the page

 Here is an example of the configuration above: